• Skip to primary navigation

 These Hazelnut Espresso Truffles take chocolate, hazelnuts, and espresso and turn them into a decadent treat!
 Although there is some chill time and several steps to complete, they really are easy to make and look so impressive!

-If you enjoy this recipe, check out the posts for my Chocolate Champagne Truffles, Hazelnut Fig Galette, and Chocolate Covered Graham Crackers!
+If you enjoy this recipe, check out the posts for my Hazelnut Espresso Shortbread, Hazelnut Fig Galette, and Chocolate Covered Graham Crackers!

 Hazelnut Espresso Truffles